 Highlighting the value of NGOs in mental health and addiction service journeys

-On 1 May 2020, the Ministry of Health issued a contract variation for 18 months to the KPI Programme to strengthen and formalise support for NGO benchmarking, including the development of KPI’s that demonstrate integration that can be used to promote and enhance sector performance.
+On 1 May 2020, the Ministry of Health issued a contract variation to the KPI Programme to strengthen and formalise support for NGO benchmarking, including the development of KPI’s that demonstrate integration that can be used to promote and enhance sector performance.

 If you would like to find out more about our NGO benchmarking stream or contributing to its growth, please get in touch.